 Mac Jones entered the season as the incumbent starter.
 The situation around him was great.
 Despite losing OT Jedrick Wills and WRs Jerry Jeudy and Henry Ruggs III to the NFL Draft, Alabama had plenty of talent on offense.
 The Alabama coaches had placed their faith in Mac Jones and his ability.

 That faith was well-placed, as Jones enjoyed prolific success this season.
 The signal caller was awarded the Davey O’Brien Award and finished third in Heisman voting this season.
 The Alabama offense was number one in the country and piled up points on every team.

 Jones has the Crimson Tide poised to win another national championship.
 The ever-efficient quarterback has put the Tide’s weapons to good use this season.
 His draft stock has increased exponentially.
 Jones is competitive, he’s disciplined, he’s got the intangibles.

 When you watch Jones play, there’s a lot to like.
 He scans the field quickly.
-He’s a decisive thrower who understands and nails timing routes to a T. Jones works the pocket well, using his legs and moving to find passing lanes in the pocket.
+Jones works the pocket well, using his legs and moving to find passing lanes in the pocket.
 He rarely puts the ball in jeopardy.
 The accuracy and placement are on point to various levels of the field.